Totchinuko/apiconan.totchinuko.fr/patches/chat.enhanced.md

 - Fixed global channel join/left notification triggering when a character die
 - Fixed chat export missing a scroll bar
 - Fixed cases where the Chat windows would remain visible over other UI when it should not.

+## 2.0.41
+- Added an optional range background color to messages
+- Changed the typing area for a more stable experience
+I've remove the scroll bar entirely, which was causing a lot of engine problems such as flickering when coupled with font scaling for the typing area (which was broken until now).
+Now, the scroll is gone, but the text can still be navigated with the keyboard arrows, page up/down, or home/end for example.
+I'd like to offer better, but I'm limited with what the engine gives me, and this is so far the less buggy experience.
+I'll be monitoring how this perform.
+- Players with the Chat Moderator permission, now appear on top of list in the channel open panel, under a staff sub-category.
+- Fixed the typing indicator of the chat only ever displaying one character or nothing.
+- Fixed typing font size setting
+- Fixed the Learning Progression checkbox not reflecting the saved data
+- Fixed the missing name on the server join notification
+- Fixed an issue preventing the edition of the last message with the up arrow, just after sending an edition.
+- Fixed focus mode displaying the wrong selection of users when reopening the panel
+- Fixed bubbles displaying leading/trailing new lines when emotes are hidden.
+- Fixed bubbles displaying an empty message when the user post OOC